-We couldn’t tell which of these the trout appeared to be favoring so we tried with a yellow may.
-After working on line management, to avoid the flies being dragged by the line in the current, we had a take.
+We couldn’t tell which of these the trout appeared to be favouring so we tried with a yellow may.
+After working on line management, to avoid the flies being dragged by the current, we had a take.
 As often happens when you’re starting out the trout are too quick for you, and by the time the strike came the fish had spat the fly out.
-A few more casts and another trout sucked in a spat out the yellow may imitation in a flash.
+A few more casts and another trout sucked in and spat out the yellow may imitation in a flash.

 Joe did catch one trout on the dry which took right at the end of the drift.
 A good end to a great day on the beautiful river Tay.

-When talk is made of anglers needing patience I think what is often pictured in the minds of many is endless hours of sitting on a bank waiting for something to happen.
-This isn’t my experience of fishing, it’s not the sort of fishing we, at Fishinguide, do.
-We like active fishing, whether fly fishing or spinning you’ve always got something to do.
+When anglers talk about needing patience I think what is often pictured in the minds of many is endless hours of sitting on a bank waiting for something to happen.
+This isn’t my experience of fishing, and it’s not the sort of fishing we, at Fishinguide, do.
+We like active fishing, whether fly fishing or spinning – you’ve always got something to do.